Edelrid HMS Bulletproof Triple FG Review

 When operating under the premise that lighter and smaller is better, the HMS Bulletproof Triple is not going to win any awards.
-At 87g, it is tied with the Petzl Freino for the second heaviest locker, with the Belay Master 2 weighing about seven more grams.
+At 87g, it is one of the heaviest in our review and also has a fairly large profile.

-Considering the added weight that necessarily comes with including stainless steel, which weighs far more than the aluminum that most lockers are exclusively made with, its weight isn't all that unimpressive.
+Considering the added weight that necessarily comes with including stainless steel, which weighs far more than the aluminum that most lockers are exclusively made with, it's sort of impressive that it doesn't weigh more.
 I-beam shaped aluminum fills out the rest of the design, helping to keep it respectable.

 If you are one of those climbers who simply can't help but obsessively check or wonder whether your locking carabiners are still locked, then perhaps this is the locker for you.
 When assessing for gate security, no other locker is even close.

 The gate of this locker is locked, all of the time, no matter what, as long as it is closed.
 This can actually be a bit annoying when trying to quickly remove it from a gear loop on your harness, because you must unlock it first.
-Compared to the Black Diamond Vaporlock Magnetron, it is even harder to unlock, and stands virtually no chance of ever coming open on its own.
+Compared to double-action auto-lockers, it's even harder to unlock, and stands virtually no chance of ever coming open on its own.

-This is one large locker, and thankfully also comes with 2.4cm of gate clearance, the second most of any that we measured behind only the Petzl Attache.
+This is one large locker, and thankfully also comes with 2.4cm of gate clearance, ranking it up there with the best.
 While not the most critical of features, a lot of gate clearance simply means that it's easier to open and close the gate when there are multiple ropes or a hitch filling the basket.

-Retailing for $36, this is the second most expensive locker we tested.
-Among auto-lockers, it costs more than the BD Vaporlock Magnetron and the DMM Belay Master 2.
+This is one pricey locker, the second most expensive one that we tested.
 Considering the steel insert, you are probably more likely to lose this locker before you retire it because it has worn out.
-For this reason it presents good value in our opinion, although budget conscious climbers can surely find something more affordable that will work just fine.
+For this reason, it presents good value in our opinion, although budget-conscious climbers can surely find something more affordable that will work just fine.

 The Edelrid HMS Bulletproof Triple FG has many unique features not found on other lockers we tested, or many other lockers at all, and which add value.
-It is our Top Pick as a Belay Locker, and the one we would recommend buying if that is your primary purpose.
-For the security conscious, or those who simply don't want an aluminum locker that will wear out in the desert really fast, it also presents a great value.
+It is our Top Pick for Durability, and will likely last longer than any other locker that you can buy, a worthy reason for purchase.
+It is designed primarily for belaying, and that is the best use of this unique product.
+For the security conscious, or those who simply don't want an aluminum locker that will wear out in the desert fast, it also presents a great value.